top of page

 What Is Spay and Neuter?

-Spay and neutering is a surgical procedure that renders a dog or cat unable to produce litters of puppies or kittens.
+Spaying and neutering are surgical procedures that render a dog or cat unable to produce litters of puppies or kittens.
 Spaying refers to an operation in which both ovaries and the uterus are removed from the female animal.
 This operation is normally done through a small incision in the abdomen.
 The ovaries produce most hormones that make the pet "come into heat" and attract male animals, so the spayed female will no longer have estrus cycles or attract males to the home.
 Neutering the male animal means removing both testicles from the scrotum through a small incision.

 The decision to spay or neuter your pet is essential for pet owners.
 It can be the best decision you make for the long-term welfare of your pet.
 Rest assured, we will take utmost care of your beloved pets during this process.